Complete Guide to Height Gauges [ Vernier, Digital, Electronic, How to Use ]

 Dykem is available in Red or Blue colors, and the cap has an integrated brush.
 You can also get various kinds of aerosol spray-on Layout Fluid.

-The point of Layout Fluid is to create a high contrast so that lines scribed with a Height Gauge or other marking scribe are highly visible on the workpiece.
-This practice is more common for manual machining than CNC, but it has its uses even for CNC’ers.
+The point of Layout Fluid is to create a high contrast so that lines scribed with Height Gages or other marking scribes are highly visible on the workpiece.
+This practice is more common for manual machining than CNC, but it has its uses even for CNC'ers.

 Height Gauge with Dial Indicator

-Mounting a Dial Test Indicator to your height gauge can increase accuracy by ensuring contact is made with the measurement surface in exactly the same way with a high degree of accuracy every time.
+Mounting a Dial Test Indicator to your height gauge can increase accuracy on vertical distances by ensuring contact is made with the measurement surface in exactly the same way with a high degree of accuracy every time.

 Height Gauge Sensor or Touch Probe

-These are the electronic version of using a DTI to increase sensitivity and consistency of readings.
-They work just like electronic edge finders for mill.
+These are the electronic version of using a DTI to increase the sensitivity and consistency of readings.
+They work just like electronic edge finders for mills.
 Typically they light an LED and/or give an audio tone when the height gauge touches the surface being measured.

 This article has been part of our Complete Guide to Metrology.